homan46/hmn/README.md

 > !!This project is under development and is insecure and unpolished at the moment!!

 hmn is hierarchical note taking application like [Trilium Notes](https://github.com/zadam/trilium) but without all the function that I don't need.

 I have been using Trilium Notes for a few year but I found myself not using most of the feature it provide, so I would like to make an alternative that only contain the feature that I need.
 I am hoping that by writing this application in golang I can reduce its memory usage so that I can run other useful selfhost application on my respberry pi

-## unimplemented/unpolished Feature
+## Unimplemented/unpolished Feature
 - delete note
-- web security like CORS and
+- web security like CORS and other (for starters, should make hmn do what [helmet](https://helmetjs.github.io/) do)
 - reset user password from cli
 - only has minimal validation/checking
 - error handling
 - authentication
 - efficiently send update to server
+- the entire front-end could be better